nekoshet/letter_boxed_solver/README.md

 The letter addition edge only exists if the letter transition is legal in the game, and the last word is still a prefix of some English word (to prune impossible solutions early on).
 The end-of-word edge only exists if the last word IS an English word, making sure each word in the solution is a real word.
 A vertex whose last word is a real English word, and which covers all the required letters, is considered a solution.

+Note:
+1. The word frequency file also contains "words" that are popular in the internet, but are not considered real words, like "talkin" (slang for "talking").